Skip to content

 The risk is as follows.
 If the examiner identifies a feature in the questioned writing during Comparison that matches a feature in the exemplar (and that was not catalogued in Analysis), and then revises the Analysis documentation to include that feature, the feature list in Analysis has been contaminated by knowledge of the exemplar.
 The Analysis is no longer an independent baseline; it is a list of features that the examiner already knows match the exemplar writer.

-The linear ACE-V variant, formalised in the cognitive bias mitigation literature by Dror and colleagues (Dror 2011, Dror and Langenburg 2010) and referenced in the NIST 2020 handwriting report, requires that the Analysis documentation be completed and locked before Comparison begins.
+The linear ACE-V variant requires that the Analysis documentation be completed and locked before Comparison begins; it is referenced in the NIST 2020 handwriting report and discussed in the cognitive-bias mitigation literature by Dror and colleagues (Dror et al. 2011; Langenburg, Champod, and Wertheim 2009).
 If the examiner subsequently notices a feature during Comparison that was not in the original Analysis, the correct action is to document the additional feature clearly as a Comparison-phase observation, not to revise the Analysis section retroactively.

 The practical implementation differs slightly across laboratories.
 The FBI Questioned Documents Unit protocol, the Australian Federal Police document examination SOP, and the UK Forensic Access and Document Evidence Ltd SOPs all implement linear ACE-V with locked pre-comparison feature documentation; exact implementation detail is laboratory-specific.
 The CFSL examination protocol in India is moving toward this structure as part of the ongoing ISO 17025 alignment process.